 Protein can be found in many types of food, although meat, fish, dairy, and poultry are the most known sources.
 The nutrient can also be found in beans, nuts, soy, and legumes.
 The protein derived from these is called plant-based protein.

-According to research, animal-based protein is much, much better than plant-based proteins for muscle growth, although a good mix of both is also beneficial.
+According to research, animal-based protein is much better than plant-based proteins for muscle growth, although a good mix of both is also beneficial.
 Protein shakes can also help in increasing protein intake.
 However, it is not enough for food replacement.

 There are also protein powders that can be found in the market, some examples of which being: